HSAFoundation/phsa/README.md

 # Portable HSA (PHSA)

-PHSA is a project aiming to implement the Heterogeneous System Architecture standard.
+PHSA is a project aiming to implement the Heterogeneous System Architecture standard's software parts (PRM and the runtime).
 The goal is a high performance HSA implementation which is portable to a variety of platforms.
 The supported Kernel agents also include non-GPU-style processors such as CPUs and DSPs.